-Mention Mustafa to any Singaporean (and even some non-Singaporeans), and it’s likely you’ll get an impassioned response; ranging from “It’s so huge, I can get anything I need” to “It’s so confusing, I can’t find anything”, and everything in between.
+Mention the Mustafa Centre to any Singaporean (and even some non-Singaporeans), and it’s likely you’ll get an impassioned response; ranging from “It’s so huge, I can get anything I need” to “It’s so confusing, I can’t find anything” and everything in between.

 Here’s a beginner’s guide to some useful and other surprising things you can buy in Mustafa, beyond the Indian spices and electronics.